Direct and Indirect horizontal hot water cylinders can be

 can be made with a gravity coil (for an unpumped heat source), but you must

-specify your requirement.
+specify this requirement.
 Failure to do so will result in you receiving a

 standard cylinder suitable for use on a pumped system.
 A gravity boiler coil